facebook/infer/_docs/03-eradicate-bug-types.md

 Infer:Eradicate is a type checker for @Nullable annotations for Java.
 It is part of the Infer static analysis suite of tools.
 The goal is to eradicate null pointer exceptions.

+Starting from @Nullable-annotated programs, the checker performs a flow sensitive analysis to propagate the nullability through assignments and calls, and flags errors for unprotected accesses to nullable values or inconsistent/missing annotations.
+It can also be used to add annotations to a previously un-annotated program.

 ##What is the @Nullable convention?

 If you say nothing, you're saying that the value cannot be null.
 This is the recommended option when possible: